top of page

 According to a clinical research paper in 2021 (Taylor et al.);

 "Ingredients with low protein content likely pose little risk to soy-allergic individuals especially when used in small percentages in formulated food products.
 However, only highly refined soy oil has been clinically demonstrated as unable to provoke reactions in soy-allergic individuals (Bush et al., 1985).
-The allergenicity of other soy ingredients with low protein content such as soy lecithin and soy fiber remains to be demonstrated.
+The allergenicity of other soy ingredients with low protein content such as soy lecithin and soy fiber remains to be demonstrated."

+An exception is cold pressed soy oil which is best excluded.
 Cold-pressed soy bean oil has a protein profile similar to soybean flour, but is not typically used as an ingredient in foods. .

 SOY LECITHIN